AeybelV/AeybelV/README.md

 # Hi There!

-My name is Aeybel Varghese, an Embedded Engineer specializing in electronics and embedded systems.
+My name is Aeybel Varghese, an Embedded Engineer specializing in computer architecture and embedded systems.
 I graduated with a degree in Electrical and Computer Engineering (ECE) from the University of Texas at Austin 🤘.
 I enjoy designing hardware and writing embedded software, avid tinkerer, and chronically online.

 What I Do:
 - Embedded Systems: Firmware development, driver development, embedded Linux.